korycfitz/yikyak/README.md

 ## 🧐 About

-I decided to build this application because social media users are often disuaded from posting what's on their mind, because of public perception.
-Yikyak, the most popular social media platform for annonymous posting, was removed in the United States. pencil and paper games.
-In addition, Christmas is both the best holiday of the year and my middle name.
-As a result, this project was built to combine the two.
+I decided to build this application because social media users are often disuaded from posting what's on their mind, because of their fear of public perception.
+Yikyak, the most popular social media platform for annonymous posting, was removed in the United States.
+In response, I built this application to give back to the users their ability to stay annoymous while posting.

 ## 🏁 Getting Started